 The Relationship between time in Experience and clock time

-The present moment in our Experience is always slightly behind the present moment on clocks outside Experience because it takes time for the electrical signals from our eyes to be combined into a single image.
-A simple delay occurs when the viewer, such as you and me, is at the present moment but what we view is from the past because it is delayed in getting from its source to us.
+The present moment in our Experience is always slightly behind the present moment on clocks outside Experience because it takes time for the electrical signals from our eyes and ears to be combined into single visual and auditory images.
+A simple delay occurs which means that what we view is from the past because it is delayed in getting from its source to us.
 It was noticed above that we can be a half second or more behind events at our senses.
 This seems like a long time for a simple delay.
 There is another possibility, what we are experiencing, especially in the case of sound and movement, could actually be events from the future.
 Our observation point could be half a second or more in the past relative to events that are occurring outside our Experience.
 Our Experience could be truly in the past.Although our Experience is definitely delayed is there any evidence that it is truly in the past compared with clocks and not just delayed?

 We can observe how our Experience is in the past by looking at the psi illusion.
 If two lights are near each other and flashed in succession it appears as if there is one light that is moving back and forth.
 If the lights are two different colours the single, illusory light, appears to have a wash of changing colour at near the midpoint of the flashing lights.

 Colour change happens while the bar is in apparent motion